obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 6. CCI Drivers Registration<br>
 The CCI driver registration can be handled by the kubelet plugin framework.
 This approach is already used with device plugins and DRA plugins.
 The approach will be sufficient the cover drivers registration, status and health-check functionality.
+The framework also provides a versioning mechanism for plugins (similar to DRA approach).

 ##### Allocation & Container Removal Flow